-Perfecting prelim 7: nailing your halt - Horse & Hound
+How to ride the perfect halt - Horse & Hound

 Session 2: Practise the whole test

-It’s now time to practise riding the test as a whole, but first watch this week’s test riding video with Isobel Wessels.
+It’s now time to practise riding the test as a whole, but first watch this test riding video with top judge Isobel Wessels.

 - Transitions on a 20m circle